-This simple chicken Parmesan casserole recipe has all the flavors of traditional Chicken Parmesan without the mess of frying chicken!
-This can also be one of your go to freezer meals that your whole family will love!
+This CHICKEN PARMESAN MEATBALL CASSEROLE has all the flavors of traditional Chicken Parmesan without the mess of frying chicken!
+This recipe freezes great and is a favorite with family and friends.

 My husband works some rather unpredictable hours.
 When things go wrong at work, he has to stick around and fix them.
 It’s a bummer when it comes time to cook dinner.